 - You had trouble finding a product (this true of Elman’s Pickles)?

 - You were encouraged by friends and family (who now wonder why they never see you)?

 Tell a Story

-These Wize Monkey guys go all out with story.
-They lead with passion.
+The Wize Monkey guys do.
+They lead with passion on their About page.
 They have it all – exotic location, unique product, challenges, expertise, philosophy, and brotherhood.
-It isn’t necessary to go this far but look how they mix the right amount of personal with business on their extensive About page.
+It isn’t necessary to go this far, but look how they mix their personal with business.

 Please, please, not your mission statement.
-That belongs in your boardroom or a kitchen cupboard, not on your website.
+That belongs in your boardroom or posted inside a kitchen cupboard, not on your website.
 However, a mission statement can be a good guide, especially if it suggests your philosophy.
-You don’t have to be as outgoing as Chika Boom Popcorn, who leave no doubt what it would be like to hang out with them.
-But they are clear what matters to them.
-Which leads me to this next point…
+You don’t have to be as outgoing as Chika Boom Popcorn, who cite love of family as their reason.
+They are clear in what matters to them.
+They have a philosophy that drives what they make.
+Which leads me to this next point.

 Show Some Emotion

 You have to.
 Even if you don’t want to.
 Give us some passion.
-Consider it philosophy revved up a notch.
+Even a small amount.
 This is hard for people who believe their product is so good it will sell itself (it won’t).
 Or for people whose mothers told them not to brag.
 The thing is, we shop by our gut, not our brain.
 It’s all about the benefits, only on the About page the benefit is you.

 Include a Picture of Yourself

-It’s natural that people want to see who you are (also they may forget where they are so make sure your name is prominent).
+It’s natural that people want to see who you are.
 Professional head shots don’t have to look like they belong in the Financial Times.
-You can tailor them to your industry, like this.
-Or, if you’re the shy type, you can draw a self portrait or show yourself as a kid (very popular with graphic design agencies).
-I ended up using a professional photographer because I knew he would take it seriously and ignore my whining about yucky pictures of me.
+You can tailor them to your industry, like this (scroll down).
+I ended up using a professional photographer on my About page because I knew he would take it seriously and ignore my whining about yucky pictures of me.
 It was a worthwhile investment.